-Addiction is a serious disease that encompasses a broad range of behaviors that are centered on a specific substance.
+Addiction is a serious disease that includes a broad range of behaviors that are centered on a specific substance.
 This addictive substance hijacks the brain, and every moment of an individual’s day is spent fixated on the drug of choice and the effects it can create.
 This behavior encompasses environmental, genetic and psychosocial factors that cause the person to continue to use the substance of abuse.

-Addiction includes one or more of the following behaviors: compulsive use of or impaired control over the substance, cravings and continued use despite harmful effects.
+Addiction involves one or more of the following behaviors: compulsive use of or impaired control over the substance, cravings and continued use despite harmful effects.
 A person can develop a physical dependence (meaning withdrawal symptoms occur upon ceasing use of the substance) or tolerance (meaning more of the substance is needed to get the same effects) to a drug without necessarily becoming addicted.
 However, most people who are addicted have already developed tolerance and dependence to that drug.